+PHYSICAL EDUCATION (Non-Examined)

-PHYSICAL EDUCATION Non-Examined Information At A Glance
+Information At A Glance

 Exam Board: None

-Assessment Method:
+Assessment Method: Effort by teacher only

-Teacher Assessment

-Independent Study Rating: 🕐

 The non-examination course is for students who do not want to undertake an examination course in Core PE.
 The course content aims to develop the student's understanding of a healthy, active lifestyle through a variety of activities.
 It encourages independent participation in physical activity and self-knowledge of likes and dislikes, with a view to the student developing a lifelong positive relationship with physical activity and fitness.